 Under the umbrella of the R6SCPHTC, the collaborating Community Based Training (CBT) partners in Oklahoma include the Oklahoma Public Health Training Center (OPHTC), Southern Plains Tribal Health Board (SPTHB), and Oklahoma Public Health Association (OPHA).

-- Facilitate/host students in field placements
+- Arrange and host students in field placements

-- Facilitate/host faculty/student collaborative projects
+- Arrange and host student/faculty collaborative projects

 - Serve on the R6SCPHTC Advisory Board and attend monthly conference calls

 - Help build capacity among the public health workforce